 \section{Conclusion}

-In this paper, we have designed a satisfaction-aware FL incentive scheme for the industrial Metaverse.
-The scheme integrates a satisfaction function that incorporates data size, AoI, and latency into the utility function and formulates this utility optimization problem as a two-stage Stackelberg game.
-We have employed a DRL approach to learn the equilibrium of the Stackelberg game, with the goal of maximizing the server's utility by identifying the optimal equilibrium.
+In this paper, we have designed the MEFL framework for IIoT.
+The framework leverages meta-computing to enhance FL in IIoT.
+We have developed a satisfaction-aware incentive scheme within MEFL.
+This scheme integrates a satisfaction function that incorporates data size, AoI, and latency into the utility function, and formulates the utility optimization problem as a two-stage Stackelberg game.
+We employ a DRL-based approach to learn the equilibrium of the Stackelberg game, aiming to maximize the server's utility by identifying the optimal equilibrium.